Jaimeloeuf/SS/spec.md

         - The [midori method](http://joeduffyblog.com/2016/02/07/the-error-model/) to make it explicit
             - ignore foo();
             - [Calling ignore method on promises](http://joeduffyblog.com/2015/11/19/asynchronous-everything/)
+            - If function have return value, it cannot be ignored, it must be explicitly ignored like in Go lang

 ### Pure functions
 ```js